 Whilst the first machines to be shipped from the Ilford factory were the 'D' and 'E' models, the BAL-AMi name was not used until the G80 of 1955, priced at around 625 UKP.
 The model 'F' was never made in England, although evidence exists that some 'F' machines were converted to 240v in Australia, had a Beam Echo amp installed, and then had the BAL-AMi name added.
 The background to these machines is not entirely clear.

-The most popular (in terms of numbers) BAL-AMi jukebox was the 1958 model 'I' which was manufactured at the BAL-AMi factory mostly in manual select format (the USA AMi version was widely available with electric select).
-Some BAL-AMi electric select machines do exist, but these seem to have been made in very small numbers, with less than ten survivors known to exist.
+The most popular (in terms of numbers) BAL-AMi jukeboxes were the 1956 Junior and the 1958 model 'I'.
+Both were manufactured at the BAL-AMi factory in Ilford, with some cabinets made in the Balfour Harlow (Essex, UK) facility.
+The I200s were mostly in manual select format (the USA AMi version was widely available with electric select).
+Some BAL-AMi I200 electric select machines do exist, but these seem to have been made in very small numbers, with less than ten survivors known to exist.
 The UK BAL-AMi I200 was manufactured almost entirely in the pink/charcoal configuration, but some turquoise examples do exist, albeit with a pink cap (which makes them look very odd).
 The American version came in both pink and turquoise (with a turquoise cap!)

 Perhaps the biggest innovation during the BAL-AMi era was the production of a range of scaled down jukeboxes to address the needs of smaller UK locations.
 These used 40-selection mechanisms and were known as the Junior 40, Super 40, and Super 40 Deluxe, and were built between 1956-1959.
 The J40 was a design based upon the model 'F' using some parts from the model 'G' !